go-co-op/gocron/README.md

 ## FAQ

 * Q: I'm running multiple pods on a distributed environment.
 How can I make a job not run once per pod causing duplication?
 * A: We recommend using your own lock solution within the jobs themselves (you could use [Redis](https://redis.io/topics/distlock), for example)

+* Q: I've removed my job from the scheduler, but how can I stop a long-running job that has already been triggered?
+* A: We recommend using a means of canceling your job, e.g. a `context.WithCancel()`.

 ---
 Looking to contribute?
 Try to follow these guidelines:
  * Use issues for everything